-Most warts will usually disappear within two years if left untreated, but they can sometimes cause discomfort and can look unpleasant.
+Most warts will usually disappear within 2 years if left untreated, but they can sometimes cause discomfort and can look unpleasant.
 Warts are also contagious.

 There are treatments available to buy over-the-counter without prescription from pharmacies and some supermarkets.
-Please speak to your doctor about other treatment options for warts.
+Speak to your doctor about other treatment options for warts.

 Not sure what to do next?